 A question that often comes up on Performance Management – Agile talks about team performance so why am I measured on individual goals which have little to do with team performance?
 4

 The agile community needs to change how it measures success.
 The ways that we gather metrics and the information we seek out of those metrics is actually getting in the way of what’s most important 21

 This article presents a pathway for an Agile journey.
 STEP - Start by Stopping to think.
 Transform your way of work.
 Expand and inspire team learning.
 Perfect your way of work.

-The QA role in Scrum is much more than just writing test cases and reporting bugs.
-In this article, Priyanka Hasija shares her experiences and the valuable lessons learned over the past 2 years while serving as a QA analyst on a Scrum team.
-She explains how QAs not only perform agile tests but also fill many other roles and responsibilities, earning them a place of importance on the team.
+The QA role in Scrum is much more than writing tests and reporting bugs.
+In this article, Priyanka Hasija shares her experiences and the valuable lessons learned while serving as a QA in Scrum.
+33

 Matt Callanan has been pushing the boundaries of Agile software development and most recently he extended that journey to DevOps.
 InfoQ caught up with Matt to find out more about his experiences.
 1

 InfoQ has interviewed Simon Baker, cofounder of Energized Work and the 2009 recipient of the Agile Alliance Gordon Pask Award, author of the "No bull" publication on the past 12 years of Agile.
 2